Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 }
 ```

 This is pretty straightforward, we're getting a python string object with `PyUnicode_FromString` as we'll need that to import the python module from our script.
-The folder name is `python_api` and the python script is `game.py`.
+The folder path is `assets/scripts` and the python script is `game.py`.
 Next we'll import the module with `PyImport_Import`.  `Py_DECREF` is called as we'll need to decrement the reference count of python objects to delete the objects in the python interpreter and prevent memory leaks!

 Now that we have imported the module we can get the reference to a function with `PyObject_GetAttrString`.
 With this reference we'll call the function with `PyObject_CallObject`.
 The function `play` returns an integer and we store this within `pValue`.
 After that we just decrement the remaining python objects we no longer need.
 The source for this section can be found [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.1.calling_a_function).